Kaizouku14/Aurafy/README.md

 Aurafy detects mood through **natural conversation** rather than predefined inputs.

-The AI analyzes user messages and returns **structured JSON only**, ensuring deterministic behavior and safe parsing.
+The AI analyzes user messages and uses `generateObject` with a Zod schema for safe, typed output.

 ### Example Output